Overview

 Many of the algorithms are having the same name as mentioned in library MP11. -

-next to algorithm name is implemented to avoid using::type
+_tnext to algorithm name is implemented to avoid using::typekeyword with algorithm -

 -